MicrosoftDocs/sql-docs/docs/relational-databases/security/networking/connect-with-tls-1-3.md

 ### Nmap

-Please note that the current version of Nmap, version 7.94, appears to not detect TLS 1.3 when using:
+The current version of Nmap, version 7.94, appears to not detect TLS 1.3 when using:

 `nmap -sV --script ssl-enum-ciphers -p 1433 127.0.0.1`.